refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 npm i react-hook-form
 ```

-After the installation is complete, let's create a `<ProductCreate/>` component in `src/pages/products/create.tsx` directory with the following code:
+After the installation is complete, let's create a `<ProductCreate />` component in `src/pages/products/create.tsx` directory with the following code:

 <details>